cloudmesh-community/fa18-516-22/notebook.md

 * Worked through the REST services section of the epub doc
 * Continued researching AWS EMR for my chapter contribution

+# Week Fri 09/28/18 - 10/04/18

+* Met with professor over office hours to help get direction on what I should be working on
+* Started working on a section around AWS EMR